Explorergt92/python-OBD/docs/Async Connections.md

 ### paused()

 A helper function for use in a Context Manager (a `with` statement) to temporarily stop the update loop.
 This makes it easy to protect your `watch()` and `unwatch()` calls.
-If the update loop was running at the time of being paused, it will be restarted upon exitting the context block.
+If the update loop was running at the time of being paused, it will be restarted upon exiting the context block.
 For instance:

 ```python
 with connection.paused() as was_running: